BatuhanVarlik/To-do-list/README.md

 Completed Tasks: Shows the tasks you have successfully finished.

 These filters make it easy to view the specific set of tasks you want to focus on at any given moment.

+4. Audio Feedback (Sound Effects)
+User Experience: Sound effects have been integrated into all interactive buttons and core actions (e.g., adding, deleting, completing a task) within the application.
+This feature provides a fun and intuitive feedback mechanism that instantly confirms the user's actions.
+(NOTE!!: Your sound effect might be not run, if you want to render the codes.
+Update file path.)

 🛠️ Extra Learning: Public Exposure with ngrok
 While developing this project, I learned and utilized a crucial tool that allows for making my local server (localhost) accessible via a temporary public link on the internet: ngrok.